huggingface/datasets/datasets/conv_questions/README.md

 graphs, questions were constrained to be objective or factoid in nature, but no other restrictive guidelines were set.
 A notable property of ConvQuestions is that several questions are not answerable by Wikidata alone (as of September 2019), but the required facts can, for example, be found in the open Web or in Wikipedia.
-For details, please refer to our CIKM 2019 full paper (https://dl.acm.org/citation.cfm?id=3358016).
+For details, please refer to the CIKM 2019 full paper (https://dl.acm.org/citation.cfm?id=3358016).

 ### Supported Tasks and Leaderboards